-- July 18-22 — Boston, Charlestown Navy Yard.
+- July 18-22 — Boston National Historical Park at the Charlestown Navy Yard.
 The ship will be berthed next to the USS Constitution and open to the public with the dockside exhibition.

 - July 23-25 — Sailing window to Massachusetts Maritime Academy via the Cape Cod Canal.

 - July 26-27 — Massachusetts Maritime Academy.
 The Morgan will be open to the public with the dockside exhibition.
 The visit coincides with the centennial celebration of the opening of the Cape Cod Canal.